1coderookie/Kobra2ProInsights/docs/hardware/axes.md

     *Note: the following description is for tramming the x-axis gantry in ***relation to the bed*** itself when using the rigid stock spacers!*
     *If you're using adjustable spacers, the procedure is pretty much the same, you just have to put two pieces of equal height onto the frame of the printer (where the z-axis aluminum frame is mounted onto) and rest the x-axis gantry onto them instead of placing those pieces on the bed itself!*

-    ***The following pictures are taken from a Kobra Neo, the principle and the locations of the screws which hold the Y-shaped brackets in place are pretty much the same to the Kobra 2 Pro though.
-I'll add specific pictures of the K2Pro in the (hopefully) near future though.
-Until then, please just look out for the locations of the belonging screws yourself.***
+    ***The following description is written for a Kobra Neo, the principle is pretty much the same to the Kobra 2 Pro though.
+At the Kobra 2 Pro you only have to additionally loosen the pulleys at the top of the leadscrews, but I'll add the specific description asap.***

     - In order to **tram the x-axis gantry in relation to the bed**, so that both are as parallel as possible, take two parts of equal height like cans for example and place them onto the left and right side of the bed.